http417/ReactNativeFoodApp/README.md

 4) Aim the phone at the computer's displayed QR code such that it is within the augmented targeting square.
 5) If done properly, hte Expo app should automatically run the ReactNativeFoodApp

+Unit Testing Instructions:
+In the root director of the cloned repository, simply enter into the command line: 'npm test' or 'yarn test'

 *** ================   Installation Instructions (using the mobile Expo App)    =================== ****

 In order to run and develop the application on Android Studio or Apple Xcode, you must 'eject' the app.